 Are You Sexcessful

 Sexuality can be an affirming and exhilarating aspect of your life.
-Sexcess—sexual happiness and success—is something that many people want, but do not know exactly how to achieve it.
+Sexcess—sexual happiness and success—is something that many people want, but do not know exactly how to achieve.
 You have the right to choose if and how you express your sexuality.
 It is also your responsibility to respect the rights of others.
 Remember, consent is sexy.
 UC Davis Student Health and Counseling Services encourages all students to adopt the following sexual communication tips in order to achieve sexcess!

 The Basics of Sexcess: Consent